- What is a NetCourse?

 to respond to the questions or comments, as well.
 After the

-last lecture, discussion continues for a few weeks until
+last lesson, discussion continues for a few weeks until

 the course concludes.